hamzaafridi/brick-kilns/README.md

 - [ ] Get satelltie images for given lat long
 - [ ] From the Punjab government data extract all brick kilns images and store it
 - [ ] Manually clean the images and Build a classifier
 - [ ] Algorithm to scan area and find brick kilns

+## Research
+# Google Earth Engine
+It is not an free tool.
+In order to use I need to signup which I have and will wait for google reply.
+# Sentinel Hub
+As Abid suggested I was looking at Sentinal Hub which has a neat library in PYTHON but turns out it is commercial and not for everyday use.

 I will keep on adding more things to it.
 If you would like to contribute to this do send me an email at me@hamzaafridi.com